 The A50 is the top level Ascent Trainer in Matrix's new residential lineup, offering up to a 54% incline, power adjustable stride up to 24 inches, and three console options to choose from.
 With groundbreaking technology, rock-solid construction and ergonomic design, it offers a gym quality workout right in your own home.

 The Matrix A50 is a solidly built elliptical with the look and feel of a commercial model.
 You can choose either a basic LCD display or one of two touch screen displays with internet access and various applications.

 Let's take a closer look at the specs...

 The experts have long awaited Matrix's foray into the home market, and the reviews so far have been very positive.
 This is Johnson Health & Fitness' high-end brand (Horizon is their entry level, Vision is their mid level) and was previously only found in health clubs, hotels and spas across the world.

 Matrix now competes with other brands that have successfully transitioned into the residential arena, including Life Fitness and Precor.

 The A50 Ascent Trainer features Exact Force induction brake technology (not found on the A30 model) which makes resistance changes seamless and smooth.
 You can choose from 30 different levels, which really opens up your workout options.

 Speaking of options, unique to the Matrix lineup is the ability to choose your own console based on your needs.
 You have the base XR, an 8.5" LCD display showing your workout metrics on a clear blue screen.
 Stepping up you have the XER, a 10" touch screen with Bluetooth technology and various apps.
-The top choice is the XIR, a 16" HD touch screen, with expanded Bluetooth capability.
+Then there is the the XIR, a 16" HD touch screen, with expanded Bluetooth capability.
 At the top of the line is an XUR 22" premium console.

 Regardless of which console you choose, you'll get a 20-24" adjustable stride, up to a 54% incline, oversized pedals, multi-position, dual action handlebars, water bottle holder and accessory tray.

-The XER console comes with all of those features plus 5 additional workouts, Bluetooth, speakers, apps, USB port, Virtual Active videos on the unit itself and a Polar wireless chest strap included.
+The XER console comes with all of those features plus 7 additional workouts, Bluetooth, speakers, apps, USB port and a Polar wireless chest strap included.